-To choose the one main way you’ll express your goal, also think about which phrase is the most positive, specific, confident and realistic; and consider phrasing it in the present tense.
+To choose the one main way you’ll express your goal, also think about which phrase is the most positive, specific, confident, and realistic; and consider phrasing it in the present tense.
 For example, “I have a trustworthy, loving partner” is much better than “I’m going to stop dating people who treat me badly” or “I hope to find love.”

 3. Knowing When And How To Review

-While visualizations and affirmations can be practiced every day, if you review your progress towards your goal too often you may get a false sense of failure.
-For example, stepping on the scales three times a day isn’t a good a way to review weight loss as just weighing yourself once a week.
+While visualizations and powerful affirmations can be practiced every day, if you review your progress towards your goal too often you may get a false sense of failure.
+For example, stepping on the scales three times a day isn’t a good way to review weight loss as just weighing yourself once a week.